 Box-to-Box Midfielder (CM)

 They’re not very specialized but are competent in a multitude of areas.
-This style of player can be observed in the modern game but the ‘greats’ of this position date to the 90s and early 2000s.
+The player style can be observed in the modern game but the ‘greats’ of this position date to the 90s and early 2000s.

-Stamina is a core characteristic of a box-to-box MF player and they lead by example on the field.
+Stamina is a core characteristic of a box-to-box MF player; they lead by example on the field.
 They can be invaluable to a team and bring great balance to a starting 11.

 #7 Right-Midfield – #11 Left-Midfield / Winger (RM-LM/RW-LW)

 Right, and left midfielders are also known as wingers.
 They occupy space near either touchline.
 For many teams, wingers play a significant role in their offensive gameplay.

 A lot of wingers are quality strikers of the ball with the vision and ability to pick out their strikers with crosses or passes from wide areas.

-Wide Midfielders’ Role
+Wide Midfielders’ Position, Role and Responsibilities

-They have defensive duties too.
+They’ve defensive duties too.
 Failure to track runs from opposition FBs can lead to goal chances.
 If a team has a particularly dangerous wide midfielder.

 Crossing from wide areas is less common today, so inverted wingers tend to link up with their strikers, cut in and shoot from the wing, or make sharp runs into the penalty area.

 Although, these players are usually key to a high press – a staple of the modern game.
 Examples of inverted wingers are Gareth Bale, Arjen Robben, Frank Ribery, Eden Hazard, and Megan Rapinoe.

 Here are some highlights of Bale and Robben;